-When the PCR test is used as the principal screening test and found to be positive, isolation or IF must be performed as a second compulsory screening test.
+When the PCR test is used as the principal screening test and found to be positive, the IF or isolation test must be performed as a second compulsory screening test.
 When PCR is used as the second screening test and found to be positive, further testing according to the flow scheme is required to complete the diagnosis.